piwheels/hostedpi/docs/cli/ssh/command.rst

 Usage
 =====

-Output the IPv4 SSH command for a Pi:
+Output the default IPv4 SSH command for a Pi:

 .. code-block:: console